sl2676/PyTorus/README.md

 ## Overview

 **Torus Mapper** is a Python package designed to model the dynamics of galaxies using the torus mapping method.
-The core functionality is implemented in **C++** for high performance, and exposed to Python using **pybind11**, enabling seamless integration and ease of use.
+The core functionality is implemented in **C++** for high performance, and exposed to Python using **pybind11**.
 This combination ensures both computational efficiency and user-friendly interaction for scientific computing tasks.

 The package allows users to compute orbital tori based on action integrals and provides robust tools for analyzing orbits in dynamical systems.
 By utilizing C++ for the heavy numerical operations and Python for high-level scripting, Torus Mapper offers the best of both worlds—performance and flexibility.